Developing the Next Generation of Talented/Trained Workers to meet Business Needs

 Career Education + Work Experience = Engaged, Employable Teens

-- Provide teens the opportunity to develop skills in a career path they find meaningful and financially stable.
+- Preparing engaged, career-ready teens: as an apprentice, a teen develops skills in a career path they find meaningful and financially stable.

 Need more information?
 Contact Eliana Cardeno.

 "I am grateful for the opportunity to talk about how I have carried the lessons I learned through Jr. Apprentice with me these past 5 years.
 The program did more than simply provide us paid apprenticeships where we were able to learn valuable skills (which alone is an incredible opportunity).
 We learned how to create a resume, start a LinkedIn account, make a good impression in an interview, have proper email etiquette, open a bank account, create a budget, and more invaluable skills.
 The bank account that I opened with Jr. Apprentice is still the same one I have today and the money I saved from my apprenticeship I used towards my college education.
 They did not just give us the opportunity to make money but also provided us with tools so we could use it wisely.
 Financial literacy should be a staple in education for all which is why I try my best to spread the knowledge I have learned with Jr. Apprentice.
 My paid apprenticeship was at the Legislative office building in Hartford where I learned so much about the inner workings of local politics.
 Deeply influenced by this experience, I knew I wanted to study politics.
 Currently, I am going into my senior year at UConn where I will not only be working on my bachelors in political science but will also be pursuing my master's degree in political science as well.
 Recently, I was accepted into the Obama Foundation Community Leadership corps where I will be able to use all that knowledge to create a community project in Hartford, the city I love.
 I am also involved in many other programs and extracurriculars that are not all relevant here but, thanks to Jr. Apprentice, you can learn all about them on my LinkedIn."